-From June to November, experience the aquatic acrobatics and majestic presence of the humpback whales as they travel through the waters of the Sunshine Coast - and sometimes they put on a show!
+From June to November, majestic humpback whales tavel through the waters of the Sunshine Coast - and sometimes they put on a show!

 This year more than 22,000 humpbacks are expected to make the migration north from Antarctica starting in about March, arriving in Queensland by June and returning south from September to November.